jolcese/corona/README.md

 ## TO DO
 * Add graphs starting at n th case / n th death
-* Add continent to data and ability to select
 * Highlight (black) line when overing
 * Remove access to local storage on getSourceData
 * processData should receive Data object